suan/libLGTV_serial/README.md

 tv.debounce('togglepower', 0.7)
 ```

+### Serial/RS232 Tips ###
+Make sure you use a "crossover" or "null modem" cable or adapter, as is mentioned in the LG TV manuals.

 ## TODO/Bugs/Contributions ##
 I'll add more features as there's demand for them.
 Some that I forsee are: